VidCoin/VidCoin-Unity-SDK/Documentation.md

 ![Image2](http://www.googledrive.com/host/0Bwu-tkR-jL-5SDRpYVI5V3FpNDA)

-### Step 3 : Set up Vidcoin in your game
+### Step 3 : Set up Vidcoin in your app
 To use Vidcoin in your app, follow these simple steps :
-1. Open the first scene in your game
+1. Open the first scene in your app
 2. Add the Vidcoin prefab to the hierarchy
 3. Fill in your Vidcoin AppID in the inspector.